 The following Holding Company examples provide an outline of the most popular holding companies.
 A holding company is an entity that holds controlling interests in other companies.
-Controlling interest is defined as the ownership of 50% or more of the company shares, which also provides the holding company with the authority to make management decisions, influence and control the board of directors.
+Controlling interest is defined as the ownership of 50% or more of the company shares, which also provides the holding company with the authority to make management decisions, influence and board of directors.
 A holding company is thus also known as the ‘parent’ while the companies held under it are its ‘subsidiaries’.

 Each example of the Holding Company states the company business, subsidiary companies with additional comments as needed.

 Below are some of the examples of popular holding companies from different industries:

 We are all very familiar with the computer software and search engine company Google.
 In the year 2015, Google underwent a corporate restructuring and was re-organized as a subsidiary of Alphabet, Inc., a newly formed parent company holding Google and many other related subsidiaries.